DFE-Digital/dfe-analytics/README.md

 config.entity_table_checks_enabled = true
 ```

-Once enabled, you can set up the Sidekiq-Cron job using the following configuration:
+Once enabled, you will need to configure the job according to the syntax and settings of your chosen background processor or scheduler.
+Below is an example using Sidekiq-Cron, but similar settings apply for other systems like Resque-Scheduler or Delayed Job's recurring jobs:

 ```
 entity_table_check_job: